Best Sleeping bags for kids

 For safety reasons, I recommend using sleeping bags designed for children whenever possible.
 However, in a pinch, there are a few hacks I’ve used to remedy the situation.

-• Hack 2: Stuff the too-long end of the sleeping bag into the stuff sack and pull the drawstrings tight.
+• Hack 2: Stuff the bottom end of the sleeping bag into the stuff sack and pull the drawstrings tight.

-• Hack 3: Stuff a pillow into the bottom of the bag to take up empty space.
+• Hack 3: Stuff a pillow or extra clothes into the bottom of the bag to take up empty space.

-As always, I hope this blog has inspired you on your search for cozy children’s sleeping bags.
+I hope you find the perfect sleeping bag for your child!
 Stay safe and have fun out there!

 Happy Camping!